The Sporting News

 The Sporting News is a website and former magazine publication owned by Sporting News Holdings, which is a U.S.-based sports media company formed in December 2020 by a private investor consortium.
 It was originally established in 1886 as a print magazine.
-It became the dominant American publication covering baseball, acquiring the nickname "The Bible of Baseball."
+It became the dominant American publication covering baseball, acquiring the nickname "The Bible of Baseball".

 From 2002 to February 2022, it was known simply as Sporting News.
-In December 2012, Sporting News ended print publication and shifted to a digital-only publication.
+In December 2012, The Sporting News ended print publication and shifted to a digital-only publication.
 It currently has editions in the United States, Canada, Australia, and Japan.